opf/openproject/docs/installation-and-operations/system-requirements/README.md

 Still, the total number of users is a good general indicator of how much resources you will need.

 It's not enough to simply have more resources available, however.
 You will have to make use of them too.
 By default OpenProject has 4 so called web workers and 1 background worker.
-Web workers are handling the HTTP requests while backend workers are doing offloaded tasks such as sending emails or performing resource-intensive tasks of unknown duration, e.g., copying or deleting resources.
+Web workers are handling the HTTP requests while backend workers are doing offloaded tasks such as sending emails or performing resource-intensive tasks of unknown duration, e.g. copying or deleting resources.
 If there are more users you will need more web workers and eventually also more background workers.

 The database will need resources as well, and this, too, will increase with the number of users.